SP0x0K/SP0x0K.github.io/Vulnhub/Bluemoon/blue.md

 ![1](Images/13.png)

 After inspecting robins home directory I get the first Flag!
-I'll make a note of thise and inspect the 'project' directory.
+I'll make a note of this and inspect the 'project' directory.

 ![1](Images/14.png)

-I find a bash script feedback.sh, after running sudo -l I see I can run this as Jerry without a password.
-I delete the content from the script and replace it with /bin/bash -i to try and launch a session as Jerry.
+I find a bash script feedback.sh, after running ```sudo``` -l I see I can run this as Jerry without a password.
+I delete the content from the script and replace it with ```/bin/bash -i``` to try and launch a session as Jerry.

 ![1](Images/15.png)